Show relevant topic filters »

 Approach Description Outcome

 Background Knowledge Probe Students answer a short survey to collect feedback on their prior learning, including knowledge or beliefs that may hinder or block further learning.
-Identifying the most effective starting point for instruction, focusing attention on the most important materials to be studied, and providing both a preview of what is to come and a review of what they already know.
+Identifying the most effective starting point for instruction, focusing on the most essential materials to be studied, and providing a preview of what is to come and a review of what they already know.

-Focused Listing Students are given a single term, name, or concept and are directed to list several ideas that are closely related to the topic.
-Determining what learners recall as the most important points related to a topic while illuminating the connections students make between topics.
+Focused Listing Students are given a single term, name, or concept and directed to list several ideas closely related to the topic.
+Determining what learners recall as the most critical points related to a topic while illuminating the connections students make between topics.

-Memory Matrix Students fill in a two-dimensional diagram used to organize information and illustrate relationships in a way that can be quickly analyzed by the instructor.
+Memory Matrix Students fill in a two-dimensional diagram to organize information and illustrate relationships so the instructor can quickly analyze.
 Helping students recall important course content while assessing their skill at organizing that information into categories provided by the instructor.

 Minute Paper |